YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Events.md

 **GPU Events** are an Experimental feature of the Visual Effect Graph.
 They **allow you to spawn particles based on other particles**. \
 To **enable this option**, **enable the Experimental Operators/Blocks checkbox in the Visual Effect Preferences** .

-GPU Events are Event Contexts that rely on data sent from other systems, for example, when a particle dies.
+GPU Events are **Event Contexts that rely on data sent from other systems**, for example, when a particle dies.
 The following Update Blocks can send GPU Event Data:

 -   **Trigger Event On Die**: **Spawns N Particles on another system** **when a particle dies**.
 -   **Trigger Event Rate**: Spawn N Particles per second (or per distance travelled), based on a particle from a system.